 Allowable Salmon (except Chum), shad, and white sturgeon.
-A maximum of three white sturgeon with a Sales: fork length of 44-50 inches may be possessed or sold by each participating vessel during each calendar week (Sunday through Saturday).
+A maximum of three white sturgeon with a fork length of 44-50 inches may be possessed or sold by each participating vessel during each calendar week (Sunday through Saturday).
 The white sturgeon possession and sales limit applies to all Select Area fisheries.

+Additional Rules:

-Additional Oregon buyers are required to electronically submit fish receiving tickets pursuant to OAR Rules: 635-006-0210.
+Oregon buyers are required for Washington buyers, pursuant to WAC 220-352-315.
+Oregon buyers are required to electronically submit fish receiving tickets pursuant to OAR 635-006-0210.
 Electronic fish tickets must be submitted within 24 hours of closure of the fishing period, or within 24 hours of landing for fishing periods lasting longer than 24 hours.